tovfer17/mastersproject/README.md

 # mastersproject

+Excel Files Breakdown
+    networkflow.xls- original graph with og capacities, 1 commodity, 1 source and 1 sink
+    networkflow1.xls- original graph with og capacities, 2 commodity, 1 source and 1 sink.
+Doesn't work because its 2 commodities with not double capacities. networkflow2.xls- original graph with double capacities, 2 commodity, 1 source and 1 sink.

+    networkflowa.xls- this is with just 1 commodity and 2 sources(boston & detroit) and 1 sink (tokyo)
+    networkflowb.xls- this is with 1 commodity and 2 sources(boston & detroit)and 2 sinks (tokyo & madrid)
+    networkflow2a.xls- this is with 2 commodities and 2 sources(boston & detroit)and 2 sinks (tokyo & madrid)
+    networkflow2b.xls-this is the one with demand * priority

 Folder Breakdown
     (examples from the internet that will maybe help us)

     EXAMPLE #1- PYTHON_INTERACTIVE_NETWORK_VISUALIZATION_USING_NETWORK_X, PLOTLY, AND_DASH
         * https://towardsdatascience.com/python-interactive-network-visualization-using-networkx-plotly-and-dash-e44749161ed7